Here’s what’s next for housing

 During his housing seminar, Burns also forecast a 10% decline in multifamily construction due to less capital being devoted to the highly volatile apartment sector.

 For the repair and remodel market, Burns said he estimates growth of 1.8% next year with “big project” remodeling growing 4.8% for all of 2019 but falling 0.2% in 2020 due largely to slowing home price appreciation.
-Small projects, such as plumbing, will grow 5.7% this year and 5% next year to a strong real income growth among homeowners, according to the presentation.
+Small projects, such as plumbing, will grow 5.7% this year and 5% next year due to strong real income growth among homeowners.

 But Burns also expects the economy to hit a recession toward the end of 2020 or early in 2021.
 He noted that many of his clients are not actually budgeting for a recession next year, but they are balancing their books with a recession in mind.